 For divested and deferred members: to be eligible for survivor benefits your spouse must be your spouse at the time of your divestment or termination from the OPSEU Pension Plan and at the time your pension starts.
 If you acquire a spouse after your divestment or during the deferred period, pension law requires you to provide a survivor pension to that spouse when you retire, by having your pension reduced to pay for the benefit.
 Contact OPTrust for a calculation of the reduction if this situation applies to you.
 Please note that your spouse can waive the right to survivor benefits.

-* Like your own pension, your spouse's survivor pension is reduced to reflect CPP integration on what would have been your 65th birthday .
+* Like your own pension, your spouse’s survivor pension is reduced when the bridge pension ends, on what would have been your 65th birthday.

 Increasing the survivor pension

 The 60% survivor pension is provided to your surviving spouse at no cost to you.
 However, you may choose to increase the survivor pension.
 In that case, we calculate the cost and reduce your pension accordingly.
 You must apply using the Application for Increased Survivor Pension form before you retire.
 If you apply at least two years before your pension begins, no medical information is necessary.
 If you apply within two years of your retirement, OPTrust requires a Certificate of Health form and OPTrust must approve your application.
 Please note that once your pension begins, if your spouse dies before you do, you cannot cancel the survivor pension and you will continue to receive a reduced pension.